National Family Caregivers Month

 One key component for aid is the internet, which well over half of all caregivers use for not only obtaining healthcare information and learning more about a diagnosis but also for social activities such as sharing personal stories or seeing what other people have gone through.
 As technology advances even further, the internet will be crucial in connecting caregivers with doctors, tech specialists, and other caregivers.
 Although it will not be enough, it will work in conjunction with other advancements to reduce caregiver stress and strain.

 Other useful tools for caregivers are medical alert systems which can automatically alert a call-center operator in the event of an emergency.
 This can greatly reduce stress on a caregiver who may worry that something could happen to a loved one while they are away.
-Medication dispensers can also reduce strain on a caregiver by allowing them to track if their attendee has taken a specific medication.
-All of these can increase senior autonomy while simultaneously lifting some of the burdens from caregivers.
+Be sure to check out my rundown of the best medical alerts to find the perfect device.